 Labuan’s Gurdwara Sahib temple has a history dating back to the 1950s, when it was merely a small wooden structure.

 In 1967, a fire razed the building.
 However, the Holy Book contained within remained unscathed.
-That same year, the foundation stone was laid for the new Gurdwara Sahib temple complex and it became open to the public in 1969.
+That same year, the foundation stone was laid for the new Gurdwara Sahib temple complex, which opened its doors to the public in 1969.

 In 1996/97, this impressive place of worship was further renovated by a local Sikh philanthropist to the present double-storey brick building with three golden domes straddling the top of the edifice.